 Popular software applications underpin today’s internet.
 Database systems, web servers, and business applications have enabled the digital economy.
 These applications usually have associated configuration files, which enable secure interactions with each other and with customers.
 This configuration often contains plaintext passwords and login credentials.
-The protection of this sensitive data has become important, as software vulnerabilities have led to system compromises, exposing the data in these configuration files to attackers.
+The security of this sensitive data has become important, as software vulnerabilities have led to system compromises, exposing the data in these configuration files to attackers.

-In this post, I’ll present two code samples that address this use case showing how you can protect sensitive values in the configuration files of the Apache Tomcat web container using SDKs from Machina Tools.
+In this post, I’ll present two code samples that address this use case showing how you can secure sensitive values in the configuration files of the Apache Tomcat web container using SDKs from Machina Tools.
 A Tomcat extension point is employed to integrate the SDK allowing for recoverable encryption of the sensitive values.
 I’ll also look at other potential uses of the SDK and Machina engine.
 Both examples are available on GitHub, as noted below.

 Apache Tomcat, TLS Keystores